 Choosing to participate in this dangerous behaviour can lead to serious consequences.
 Not only will immediate health problems be encountered, but heavy drinking can also take a toll in the long-run as well.

-These are some of the common short-term consequences that happen from binge drinking:
+These are some of the common short-term binge drinking consequences:

 - Physical illness, such as vomiting and hangovers